Join and receive information about new products, interesting case studies and other information to help with your new build or renovation projects.

 There are no absolute rules, as in both instances the requirements will vary according to external parameters.
 These parameters include, but are not limited to, the location of the project, how the cladding has been fitted and the type of coating used.
-Vacuum coated cladding (VCC) is proven to last longer than onsite painted cladding owing to the regulated consistency of the coating achieving greater than a 90 micron (dry coating) thickness - see independently commissioned test results here.
+Factory coating cladding is proven to last longer than onsite painted cladding owing to the regulated consistency of the coating achieving greater than a 90 micron (dry coating) thickness - see independently commissioned test results here.
 We would advise that monitoring of your coating is an ongoing process, and that preventative measures are taken promptly as this will prolong the life of the existing coating.

-Lead times for delivery can vary from a matter of days for stock items, to a few weeks for custom profiles and vacuum coated cladding orders.
+Lead times for delivery can vary from a matter of days for stock items, to a few weeks for custom profiles and factory coated cladding orders.
 Please enquire about current stock levels and/or lead times before ordering to ensure your cladding arrives at the appropriate stage of your project.

 We organise our own delivery, using a hi-ab off-loading service.
 On occasion we use an approved external haulier/courier who will always require off-loading assistance at the point of delivery.
 We advise on this whilst organising delivery in each instance.